Basic Usage

 # Shortcode

-In some cases you may want to display attribute stock levels on arbitrary pages or areas of your site.
+Sometimes it's useful to display attribute stock levels directly on arbitrary pages or areas of your site.
 To do this more easily we've included a simple shortcode that you can use.
 Usage is one of the following: